chohaeyoung/onpensource_sw_final/README.md

 ## How Do I Classify the Datas?
 * algorithm

-I choose **random forest**
+I choose **random forest**.
-Random forest method composes a subset from train data and makes a decision tree through *Bagging* It makes some decision trees.
+Random forest method composes a subset from train data and makes a decision tree through *Bagging*.
+It makes some decision trees.
 And it makes some decision trees and vote the result.